 Sorry, Ms. Curry, why don't you go ask the Messiah?

-Why don't you go ask the anointed one?
+Why don't you go ask the Anointed One?

-Why don't you go ask Lord Barack Obama the most merciful?
+Why don't you go ask, Lord Barack Obama, the most merciful?

 Or are you afraid to ask Obama these questions?

-When militant gay show up to question him about his position on prompt eight.
+When militant gays show up to question him about his position on Prop 8, Obama calls, Rick, and offers him the chance to do the prayer.

 What's Warren supposed to say?